BenMcMillen/HandTracking-volume/README.md

 # HandTracking-Volume
 This project uses AI to adjust the volume of a mac book using handtracking with python via a camera.
-Moving the tips of the index finger and thumb will adjust the volume of the computer accordingly
+Moving the tips of the index finger and thumb will adjust the volume of the computer accordingly.
+Please note this program will only run on Mac systems

 # Usage
 - Program runs on python 3.10.9